-Gantry Position - The clearance height is with painting and maintenance platform removed, which is the normal situation.
-If the platform is in place, allowable height above Chart Datum will be reduced by a further 1.3m.
+Gantry Position - The clearance height is with the disused gantry in the stowed position which is to the North of the navigable span.
+If a vessel cannot remain clear of the gantry then the allowable height above Chart Datum will be reduced by a further 1.3m.